richardszhu/ynab-cli/README.md

 - Finds the total spend for an account (to see progress towards a MSR).

 `window <num_months>`
-- Finds the number of new credit cards opened in a time window.
+- Finds the number of new credit cards opened in the last num_months.
 Based on 'Starting Balance' payee, and on accounts in YNAB (be wary of AU cards).

 # Requirements